 Decking units are 3'0" long in the longitudinal (span) direction of the bridge.
 Two decking units are used for the vertical load test.
-Place the decking units so that they abut one another with the abutting edges 9'9" from the right end of the decking support surfaces.
+Place the decking units at distances 8'9" and D from the right end of the decking support surfaces to the right ends of the decking units.
+D is determined before construction as described by paragraph 7.1 (5).
 Decking units are placed square with the bridge and centered on the decking support surfaces.
-If grating is used for decking, it is placed with the main bars spanning laterally.
-Decking units shall not be attached to the bridge and shall not distort it (see 9.2.4).
+Grating is placed with the main bars spanning laterally.
+Decking units shall not be attached to the bridge and shall not distort it (see 9.2.3 and 9.2.4).